liufei2008/LGUI_Document_Source/LGUI/ReleaseNotes/v3/index.md

+## 3.1.1
+#### NewFeature:
+LGUIPrefab compatible with UE5.
+Add *SelectorOffset* property for UIEffectTextAnimation, make it easier for LGUIPrefaSequence animation.
+#### Fix:
+Crash if missing some class reference on LGUIPrefab, now a hint message-box will popup.
+Crash when rename LGUIPrefabSequence's animation.
+Missing track when rename LGUIPrefabSequence's animation.
+#### Modify:
+**Remove MSAA**, because not work as intended.
+Change some blueprint function of PrefabSequenceComponent.

 ## 3.1.0
 #### Improvement:
 Modify UI geometry generation, now the update process is simple & easy & fast.
 Easy for blueprint to extend custom UI element, easy for blueprint to implement custom GeometryModifier.